levicherrin/aws-web-hosting/README.md

 ![Create Bucket](docs/phase1/createBucket.jpg)

 ### CodePipeline
-First, create a new IAM policy defining permissions for this use case keeping least priviledge in mind.
+First, create a new IAM policy defining the minimum permissions required for CodePipeline to deliver files from GitHub to S3.

 ```
 {